-Legal tech in law has been the new norm.
-Overview of major types of legal tech, specific use cases, and how to start implementing today.
+List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Photo credit: REUTERS/ Martin